OliPelz/spreads-ubuntu-trusty/README.md

 pip install Flask-Compress
 ```

-now install spreads checking out the github repos than compiling the web client first than ´pip installing´ the rest
+now install spreads by checking out the github repos than compiling the web client first than ´pip installing´ the rest.
 we have to do this because of a bug in the current web client (as of revision [3a2b9e075c3de0fa9dc81921d598ac559fdc87b3](https://github.com/DIYBookScanner/spreads/commit/3a2b9e075c3de0fa9dc81921d598ac559fdc87b3), see issue [126](https://github.com/DIYBookScanner/spreads/issues/126))
-first we need to install the node.js program, than we change the makefile for the client because the tests do not work at the moment
+first we need to install the node.js program, than we change the makefile for the client because the tests do not work at the moment.
-than we compile the client using the modified makefile
+We than compile the client using the modified makefile.
-than we install spreads with the changed client
+Than we install spreads with the changed client,

 install node.js
 ```bash